 During freshman year, we suggest you focus on establishing strong academic skills and habits, and excellent time management skills (maximize your academic performance by using the time and stress management tools and resources, linked from the HPPLC Professional Development page).
 During the summer after freshman year, identify and arrange ahead of time, the patient care experiences you plan to undertake that summer, and during your sophomore year and beyond.

 We can't stress enough the importance of establishing excellent time management and academic habits from the very beginning, as your academic performance will have a profound impact on your graduate school applications!
 Academics should never take a back seat to other activities, preprofessional or social.
 After freshman year, and once you are more certain you wish to pursue the PA profession, you can work additional patient care experience into your semester schedule.
-(Our detailed sample preprofessional timeline can give you a sense of what you should be doing right now, and also help you with your long range planning.)
+(The sample preprofessional timeline can give you a sense of what you should be doing right now, and also help you with your long range planning.)